Kiss of the Spider Woman Blu-ray Movie

 Kiss of the Spider Woman Blu-ray Movie, Overall Score and Recommendation 4.0 of 5

-If you are interested in owning a copy of Hector Babenco's beautiful Kiss of the Spider Woman, I strongly encourage you to consider getting this French Blu-ray release produced by Carlotta Films.
+If you are interested in owning a copy of Hector Babenco's film Kiss of the Spider Woman, I strongly encourage you to consider getting this French Blu-ray release produced by Carlotta Films.
 It is clearly superior to the U.S. release and, more importantly, Region-Free.
 HIGHLY RECOMMENDED.